dkshitij29/portfolio/README.md

 - [License](#license)

 ## About
-I am Kshitij Dhannoda, a dedicated and passionate software engineer with a strong background in Computer and Information Sciences.
+I am Kshitij Dhannoda, a dedicated and passionate engineer with a strong background in Computer and Information Sciences.
 My journey in the world of technology began at the University of Michigan, Dearborn, where I pursued my Masters in Computer and Information Sciences, specializing in General Computer Science.
 Prior to that, I obtained my Bachelor of Technology in Information Technology from Vidya Jyothi Institute of Technology, India.

 With a keen interest in exploring and mastering various programming languages and frameworks, I have honed my skills in JavaScript, Go, Rust, Java, Python, C, Dart, and PHP.
 My expertise extends to frameworks such as React-Native, Flutter, Native-script, OpenCV, Hadoop, PySpark, Django, and Next.js.
 Proficient in utilizing tools like GIT, Docker, Android Studio, Microsoft Office, and LaTeX, I am committed to delivering high-quality solutions that meet the needs of clients and users alike.